andrew867/LuxPower-Advanced/README.md

 LuxPython is a custom integration into Home Assistant to allow local access to the Lux Powertek Inverter

 # IMPORTANT PLEASE READ!

+HOMEASSISTANT 2022.04 does NOT work with this intergration yet!
+Please downgrade if you are running it!

 This is in active development - it DOES have bugs in.

 If you do any fixes, improvements etc, please let me know so I can bring them into this.